Salah3id/order-processing-flow/README.md

 - Implement database transactions
 - Utilize optimistic locking mechanism to prevent concurrent orders
 - Handled within a single atomic transaction
+- Implement a retry mechanism using a loop and exception handling.

 ---